mother-of-all-self-hosting/mash-playbook/docs/services/mongodb.md

 Table of contents:

-- [Getting a database terminal](#getting-a-database-terminal), for when you wish to execute SQL queries
+- [Getting a database terminal](#getting-a-database-terminal), for when you wish to execute queries

 - [Backing up MongoDB](#backing-up-mongodb), for when you wish to make a backup